Electronic Visit Verification (EVV)

 CMS will be holding an EVV Stakeholder Open Door Forum on November 7, 2018 at 1-3 pm EST to get stakeholder feedback on EVV implementation.
 You can send questions and comments in advance to the CMS EVV mailbox (EVV@cms.hhs.gov) by October 26, 2018.
 Include “November 7 Stakeholder Call Feedback” in the subject line of your email.
 Please plan to participate on Nov.
 7th if you can!

 EVV Open Door Call Instructions for Nov.
 7th

 What is EVV?

 The EVV requirement was included in the 21st Century Cures Act that passed at the end of 2016.
-States are required to use electronic visit verification for Medicaid-funded personal care services by January 1, 2019 and for Medicaid-funded home health services by 2023.
 These are services that require an in-home visit and support Activities of Daily Living, like bathing and dressing, or Instrumental Activities of Daily Living, like meal preparation, managing money, taking medication or shopping.
 State Medicaid programs must implement EVV or they will get less federal Medicaid funding (called federal medical assistance percentage or FMAP).

 How does it work?

 EVV requirements were intended to reduce fraud and save money.
 The effects of EVV will depend on how it is used in each state.
 EVV systems verify the type of service performed, the person receiving the service, the date, location, person providing the services and the time the service begins and ends.
 Generally, it relies on a system to electronically verify the services provided, often accomplished by telephone or web-based device.
 Methods of EVV include, for example, tracking a provider’s location at the start and end of each visit and sending that data to the state Medicaid agency.
 Other methods require a provider to be in a pre-determined location at the start and end of each visit.